 On Artwork Flow, contributors can digitally proof artwork files.
 The online proofing suite includes pdf comparison, font finder, colour extractor and measurement scale.

-Artwork Management is a time-sensitive task.
-Managing artworks solely through emails makes the process vague and full of pitfalls.
+Artwork management is a time-sensitive task.
+Managing artworks through emails makes the process vague and full of pitfalls.

-If you are ready to ditch emails and make your teams super-productive, sign up with the FREE Artwork Flow suite and get started!
+Are ready to ditch emails and make your teams super-productive?
+Sign up with the FREE Artwork Flow suite and get started!